microsoft/FluidFramework/samples/hosts/README.md

 and we view data binding as collaboration using the distributed data types, we don't expect there to be a lot of platform level interfaces.
 But this system provides the flexibility to add new ones as needed.

 This example simply exposes the ability to provide a div to a component.
-The existing Prague hosts all expose this div capability as well.
+The existing Fluid hosts all expose this div capability as well.

 ```typescript